MON - FRI 8AM - 5PM

 Factors to consider when placing a generator

 There are more considerations than the minimum distance when deciding how far the generator should be from the house.
+Here are a few things to consider when deciding on the location and distance of generators:

-1) Fuel type
+Fuel type

-If the generator runs on gas, it should not be placed too far from the gas meter.
+If the generator runs on natural gas, it should not be placed too far from the gas meter.
 If the generator is too far, more pipes will be required.
 This will cost more money in materials and labor and even lead to inconsistent gas supply.

-2) Exhaust direction
+Exhaust direction

 During power generation, fuel combustion emits harmful gases.
 So, it would be best if you placed the exhaust away from the house; that's what determines how far the generator needs to be a safe distance away from windows.
 Ensure the wind doesn't carry the gas back into the house through the windows.
 Placing the exhaust in the opposite direction will blow the smoke away from the window.

-3) Noise level
+Noise level

 A generator with the lowest noise level is recommended.
 Since all generators generate some level of noise, you can reduce the impact of the sound by keeping the generator away from the house.

-7) Size of the generator
+Size of the generator

 How big your entire generator is will determine how much noise it makes, the size of the fuel storage tank it may need, and the type of support system it needs to stand in one place.
 All of this will ultimately determine how far you place the generator.

-Also, you must consider the enclosure size required for the backup generator and whether it can be accommodated on your property.
-Generally speaking, the larger and heavier the backup generator is, the larger and thicker the concrete base is needed to support its weight.
+Also, you must consider the enclosure size required for the generator and whether it can be accommodated on your property.
+Generally speaking, the larger and heavier the generator is, the larger and thicker the concrete base is needed to support its weight.

 A general rule of thumb is that the depth of the concrete pad should be 125% of the unit's wet weight, which takes into account both the generator and the fuel.